waleeddcoder/waleeddcoder/README.md

 👋 Hi there!
-I'm Shahzeb Waleed, a passionate front-end developer with a focus on JavaScript and React.
+I'm Shahzeb Waleed, an accomplished full-stack developer with a keen focus on JavaScript, React, PHP, Laravel, and SQL.
-I love creating interactive and responsive web applications that not only look great but also provide exceptional user experiences.

-💼 Currently, I'm working as a Freelancer,  My work involves crafting clean and maintainable code, optimizing performance, and ensuring cross-browser compatibility.
+💼 Currently working as a Freelancer, I specialize in crafting clean and maintainable code, optimizing performance, and ensuring cross-browser compatibility for both front-end and back-end solutions.

-🚀 I'm enthusiastic about staying up-to-date with the latest trends and best practices in web development.
-Whether it's exploring new JavaScript frameworks or experimenting with the latest CSS techniques, I'm always eager to learn and grow in this dynamic field.
+🚀 I thrive on staying up-to-date with the latest trends and best practices in web development.
+Whether exploring new JavaScript frameworks, delving into PHP and Laravel for robust server-side solutions, or optimizing SQL databases for efficient data management, I am always eager to learn and grow in this dynamic field.

-🌟 My skill set includes:
+🌟 My comprehensive skill set includes:
 - JavaScript (ES6+)
 - React
+- PHP
+- Laravel
+- SQL
 - HTML5 & CSS3
 - Responsive Web Design
 - UI/UX Design Principles